Skip to Main Content

 Non-Compete Agreements

 The Illinois Freedom to Work Act prohibits non-compete agreements between an employer and employees earning $75,000 or less per year.
+That threshold amount is scheduled to increase by $5,000 in 2027, 2032, and 2037.
 820 ILCS 90/10.
 For highly compensated employees, Illinois courts generally disfavor non-compete agreements as a restraint of trade.
 However, Illinois courts enforce certain non-compete agreements if they are reasonable and supported by adequate consideration.
 Reliable Fire Equip.
 Co. v.
-Arredondo, 2011 IL 111871, ¶16 (Ill.
+Arredondo, 2011 IL 111871, 16-17 (Ill.
 2011).

 Immigration Verification